School of Education and Human Services

 - and at the annual commencement program in May on the date designated in the College’s academic calendar.

-All students, regardless of when the requirements are completed (May, August, or December), must file a Request for Diploma form with the associate dean in the School of Education and Human Services.
-Students should contact that office regarding the deadline dates for such requests.
+All students, regardless of when the requirements are completed (May, August, or December), must file a graduation application.

 Central to our conceptual framework is a symbol of infinity, representing four interrelated and evolving characteristics: Knowledge, Service, Professionalism, and Leadership.
 These elements are situated within the overarching Ignatian vision and Jesuit educational principles.
 These values include: